-Under this section, private health plans must provide coverage for COVID-19 diagnostic testing, including the cost of a provider, urgent care center and emergency room visits to receive testing.
+Under this section, private health plans must provide coverage for COVID-19 diagnostic testing.
+This includes the cost of a provider, urgent care center and emergency room visits to receive testing.
 Coverage must be provided at no cost to the employee and any others covered under the employee’s health plan.

 As mentioned above, employers should note that there may be changes made by the Senate before this legislation is finalized as well as follow-up “clean-up” legislation.
 Also, be aware of similar emergency legislation that covers coronavirus-related issues passed by state governments.